Circuit complexity: Size and depth

 A Boolean circuit with $n$ input bits is a directed acyclic graph in which every node (usually called gates in this context) is either an input node of in-degree 0 labelled by one of the $n$ input bits, an AND gate, an OR gate, or a NOT gate.
 One of these gates is designated as the output gate.
 Such a circuit naturally computes a function of its $n$ inputs.
 The size of a circuit is the number of gates it contains and its depth is the maximal length of a path from an input gate to the output gate.

 There are two major notions of circuit complexity.
 The circuit-size complexity of a Boolean function $f$ is the minimal size of any circuit computing $f$.
 The circuit-depth complexity of a Boolean function $f$ is the minimal depth of any circuit computing $f$.

-These notions generalize when one considers the circuit complexity of any language that contains strings with different bit lengths, especially infinite formal languages.
+These notions generalize when one considers the circuit complexity of any formal language that contains strings with different bit lengths, especially infinite languages.
 Boolean circuits, however, only allow a fixed number of input bits.
 Thus, no single Boolean circuit is capable of deciding such a language.
 To account for this possibility, one considers families of circuits $C_{1},C_{2},\ldots$ where each $C_{n}$ accepts inputs of size $n$.
 Each circuit family will naturally generate the language by circuit $C_{n}$ outputting $1$ when a length $n$ string is a member of the family, and $0$ otherwise.
 We say that a family of circuits is size minimal if there is no other family that decides on inputs of any size, $n$, with a circuit of smaller size than $C_n$ (respectively for depth minimal families).
 Thus, circuit complexity is meaningful even for non-recursive languages.
-The notion of a uniform family enables variants of circuit complexity to be related to algorithm based complexity measures of recursive languages.
+The notion of a uniform family enables variants of circuit complexity to be related to algorithm-based complexity measures of recursive languages.
 However, the non-uniform variant is helpful to find lower bounds on how complex any circuit family must be in order to decide given languages.

 Hence, the circuit-size complexity of a formal language $A$ is defined as the function $t:\mathbb{N}\to\mathbb{N}$, that relates a bit length of an input, $n$, to the circuit-size complexity of a minimal circuit $C_{n}$ that decides whether inputs of that length are in $A$.
 The circuit-depth complexity is defined similarly.